lampmerchant/misc-mac-pcbs/README.md

 All files created in Eagle CAD 6.5.0.
 All boards believed but not guaranteed to be correct - **use at your own risk**.

+## da15-to-de15-passive

+A compact adapter board for passive conversion of Macintosh video to VGA video, with DIP switches to set the behavior of the ID lines and a guide on the back for how to do so.

 ## hdi20-floppy

 An adapter board for use with a cable stolen or borrowed from a PowerBook 100 floppy drive, allowing the PowerBook 100 to be connected to a device such as a [TashTwenty](https://github.com/lampmerchant/tashtwenty) or Floppy Emu.